 Who is your student loan servicer?

 It is important to know the servicer of your student loans, regardless of if your loans are federal, private, or both.
 The servicer is the entity that will collect your loan repayment.
-For your federal loans, you will get assigned a servicer from this list.
+For your federal loans, you will get assigned a servicer.
 If you have a private loan, your lender will select its own servicer and provide you with that servicer's information.
 If you have a MEFA Loan, your loan servicer is American Education Services (AES).
 You can learn more about sending your payment to AES here.
 The more you are informed about your loan servicer, the more prepared you'll be during loan repayment.
 Remember that your student loan servicer can be a resource to help you and answer any questions.
 Be sure to stay in contact with them!

 How are you paying?

 If you're concerned you will miss a student loan payment, consider using ACH, also known as Direct Debit.
 With Direct Debit, you will set up an automatic electronic deduction from your checking or savings account to occur on your due date each month.
 Since your loan payment will happen automatically, you can be confident that you loan payment will be applied on time each month.
 Also, Direct Debit is a completely free service and may even qualify you for an interest rate reduction.

 B is for budget

 It is challenging to know how your student loan payment(s) will impact your budget if you haven't nailed out a budget to begin with.
 While your budget doesn't have to be elaborate, it primarily should work for you, not against you.
 If you dread the B word, start by taking a few minutes to simply analyze your income and expenses.
 Something that is helpful for me is reviewing my account summary statements from my bank.
 I really get a holistic and full picture not just of what I am spending, but what my money has gone toward the most.
 Pro Tip: Pinterest has a page full of free budget planners!